TextFlint: Unified Multilingual Robustness Evaluation Toolkit for Natural Language Processing: TextFlint Framework

 The \texttt{Analyzer} is designed to analyze the robustness of the target model from three perspectives: (1) robustness against multi-granularity transformed data and adversarial attacks; (2) gender bias and location bias; (3) subpopulation division.
 For the shortcomings of the target model, \texttt{Analyzer} can also look for potential performance improvement directions.

 \paragraph{ReportGenerator}

 According to the analysis provided by \texttt{Analyzer}, \texttt{ReportGenerator} can visualize and chart the performance changes of the target model under different transformations. \texttt{ReportGenerator} conveys the analysis results to users in PDF or \LaTeX \ format, which makes it easy to save and share. \texttt{ReportGenerator} also provides users with a concise and elegant API to display their results and reduce the cost of analysis in a large amount of experimental data.
 We believe that a clear and reasonable analysis report will inspire users.
-Moreover, \textsf{TextFlint} can generate adversarial samples for the defects of target model, and these adversarial samples are beneficial during training process.
+Take BERT base\cite{devlin2019bert} model on CONLL 2003\cite{sang2003introduction} dataset as example, its robustness report is displayed in Figure \ref{fig:bert_conll}.